What is Btk?

-There are many strains of Bt, several of which are used as biological pesticides on edible crops, including organically grown foods.
+There are many strains of Bt, several of which work as biological pesticides on edible crops, including organically grown foods.
 The level of damage that a pesticide can cause is known as toxicity.
 The toxicity of the different Bt strains is insect specific.
-For example Bacillus thuringiensis kurstaki (Btk) is poisonous to moth larvae whereas Bacillus thuringiensis israelensis is poisonous to fly larvae.
+For example, Bacillus thuringiensis kurstaki (Btk) is poisonous to moth larvae whereas Bacillus thuringiensis israelensis is poisonous to fly larvae.

 The larval stage of insect life is most susceptible to Bt toxicity due to the active feeding behavior of larvae.
-The toxic “action” of Btk is activated by the larvae’s alkaline/basic stomach conditions.
-When gypsy moth larvae eat plants treated with Btk, a toxin is released in their stomach.
-This toxin infects and starves the insect.
-In contrast, human stomachs are acidic and when people eat crops treated with Btk, the toxins are not activated and harm does not result.
+Gypsy moth larvae eat plants treated with Btk.
+Then the larvae's alkaline/basic stomach conditions activate the toxic "action" of Btk.
+This toxin then infects and starves the insect.
+In contrast, human stomachs are acidic and when people eat crops treated with Btk, the toxins do not activate, and harm does not result.

-Foray® 48B is a pesticide product that contains 12.65% Btk as its active ingredient.
+Foray® XG is a granular pesticide product that contains 12.65% Btk as its active ingredient.

-Foray® 48B (EPA Registration No. 73049-427) is certified by the Organic Materials Review Institute (OMRI) as an organic product.
-In addition to the bacterial ingredient, Foray® 48B contains “inert or other" ingredients.
+Foray® XG (EPA Registration No. 73049-427) is certified by the Organic Materials Review Institute (OMRI) as an organic product.
+In addition to the bacterial ingredient, Foray® XG has “inert or other" ingredients.
 The EPA assesses the toxicity of "inert or other" ingredients.
 Please refer to the US EPA website on Pesticide Inert Ingredients for more information.
-Foray® 48B is considered a low-risk pesticide product by the US EPA.
+Foray® XG is considered a low-risk pesticide product by the US EPA.

 What are Gypsy Moths?